What is whistleblowing? Understand the legal protections and benefits

 The European Court of Human Rights made a landmark decision.
 They established that whistleblowing should be regarded as a form of freedom of expression.
 This historic ruling has far-reaching implications, as it recognises the important role whistleblowers play in maintaining transparency, accountability, and integrity in various sectors, from government institutions to private corporations.
-By equating whistleblowing with freedom of expression, the court underscored the necessity of safeguarding those who dare to shed light on misconduct, malpractices, or any form of wrongdoing.
+By equating whistleblowing with freedom of expression, the court underscored the necessity of safeguarding those who expose serious misconduct, malpractices, or wrongdoing.
 This is a significant step forward in the fight against corruption and the promotion of ethical conduct.
 It sends a clear message that whistleblowers should be protected, not persecuted, for their courage and commitment to upholding the public interest.

 The process of whistleblowing

 Whistleblowing entails recognising malpractice, conveying it through suitable channels, and managing the potential fallout and repercussions.
 Whistleblowers must gather evidence of wrongdoing, such as violations of laws, mismanagement, or threats to public health and safety, and decide on the best course of action.